Getting started – school leaders

 - Mental health on the Welsh curriculum

-6. Develop strategies to support at-risk children
+6. Develop strategies to support at-risk children and young people

 The school leadership team will also need to work in partnership with local commissioners to make sure there is a clear roadmap of local support services.

-7. Guide staff on referring a child
+7. Guide staff on referring a student

 8. Work with families and communities